-With a background as a police officer along with being a licensed private investigator, Ed is not just a lawyer.
+With a background as a police officer along with being a licensed private investigator, Ed is not just a lawyer (see "Attorney" page).
 As such, he digs deep into his cases and looks for police errors, inconsistencies, and even false statements if they exist.
 “While I believe drunk driving is very dangerous, I also believe that those charged with OWI deserve to have a fair chance at defending themselves,” Ed has said.
 “Simply because someone is arrested for OWI, does not mean they are guilty.
 My job is to find out what really happened and try to get the best results.”